 - More of a prediction as opposed to a concrete measurement

 Another relatively quick and convenient method of measuring body comp is BIA.
 BIA involves running a mild electrical current through your body using various stick-on leads.
-Lean body mass has contains mostly water and body fat contains minimal water.
-Therefore, by determining resistance of the current running through your body, an estimation can be made as to how much fat-free mass and body fat mass you have.
-(2) Scales that also measure body composition, such as this, also would fall into this category.
+Lean body mass contains mostly water, and body fat contains minimal water.
+Therefore, by determining the resistance of the current running through your body, you can estimate how much fat-free and body fat mass you have.
+Scales that measure body composition, such as this, would also fall into this category.

 - Quick and easy

 - Fairly inexpensive to have done

 The next method commonly used to measure body composition is underwater or hydrostatic weighing.
 In hydrostatic weighing, you are weighed underwater while measuring the amount of water displaced.
 Water displacement equates to body volume.
 Fat-free mass is more dense than fat; it weighs more for a given volume.
 Additionally, fat tends to float in water, while fat-free mass tends to sink.
 These principles are used to calculate your body density, and this number is subsequently used to estimate your fat and fat-free mass.